funkwerk-mobility/log/README.md

 This is a simple logging framework for the
 [D Programming Language](http://dlang.org).

+The simple logging framework is known to work with version D 2.066.1.

 Examples
 --------
 Run the included [example](example.d) to see the simple logging in action: